Wellbeing Team

 School Counsellor

 Jess comes to Wangaratta High School as a School Counsellor with a wealth of experience.
-Jess has worked in remote Queensland with kids at risk, worked at headspace, Australia’s National Youth Mental Health Foundation and has completed training in Drug and Alcohol misuse.
-Jess has a passion for working with adolescents and is a valuable part of our team.
+She has worked in remote Queensland supporting young people at risk and at Headspace, Australia’s National Youth Mental Health Foundation.
+Jess holds a Certificate IV in Youth Work and a Diploma of Mental Health and has completed further training in Trauma-Informed Practice, Alcohol and Other Drugs (AOD), and Suicide Prevention.
+Jess is currently studying a Bachelor of Youth Work.
+With a strong passion for working with adolescents, Jess is a highly valued member of our team.

 Wellbeing Resources